-'§ 7A-39.
+"§ 7A-39.
 Adverse weather cancellation of court sessions and closing court offices; extension of statutes of limitations in catastrophic conditions.

-- (a) Cancellation of Court Sessions, Closing Court Offices.
-In response to adverse weather or other comparable emergency situations, any session of any court of the General Court of Justice may be cancelled, postponed, or altered by judicial officials, and court offices may be closed by judicial branch hiring authorities, pursuant to uniform statewide guidelines prescribed by the Director of the Administrative Office of the Courts. - (b) Authority of Chief Justice to Extend Statutes of Limitations.
-When the Chief Justice of the North Carolina Supreme Court determines and declares that catastrophic conditions exist or have existed in one or more counties of the State, the Chief Justice may by order entered pursuant to this subsection extend, to a date certain no fewer than 10 days after the effective date of the order, the time within which pleadings, motions, notices, and other documents and papers may be timely filed and other acts may be timely done in civil actions, criminal actions, estates, and special proceedings in each county named in the order. - (1) Catastrophic conditions defined.
-As used in this subsection, 'catastrophic conditions' means any set of circumstances that make it impossible or extremely hazardous for judicial officials, employees, parties, witnesses, or other persons with business before the courts to reach a courthouse, or that create a significant risk of physical harm to persons in a courthouse, or that would otherwise convince a reasonable person to avoid travelling to or being in the courthouse, including conditions that may result from hurricane, tornado, flood, snowstorm, ice storm, other severe natural disaster, fire, or riot. - (2) Entry of order.
+Cancellation of Court Sessions, Closing Court Offices. - In response to adverse weather or other comparable emergency situations, any session of any court of the General Court of Justice may be cancelled, postponed, or altered by judicial officials. and court offices may be closed by judicial branch hiring authorities, pursuant to uniform statewide guidelines prescribed by the Director of the Administrative Office of the Courts.

+- may by order entered pursuant to his subsection extend, to a date certain no fewer than 10 days after the effective date of the order, the time within which pleadings, motions, notices, and other documents and papers may be timely filed and other acts may be timely done in civil actions, criminal actions, estates, and special proceedings in each county named in the order.

+(1) Catastrophic conditions defined.
+As used in this subsection, - Catastrophic conditions defined.
+As used in this subsection, 'catastrophic conditions' means any set of circumstances that make it impossible or extremely hazardous for judicial officials, employees, parties, witnesses, or other persons with business before the courts to reach a courthouse, or that create a significant risk of physical harm to persons in a courthouse, or that would otherwise convince a reasonable person to avoid travelling to or being in the courthouse, including conditions that may result from hurricane, tornado, flood, snowstorm, ice storm, other severe natural disaster, fire, or riot.

+Authority of Chief Justice to Extend Statutes of Limitations. - When the Chief conditions exist or have existed in one or more counties of the State, the Chief Justice

+Justice of the North Carolina Supreme Court determines and declares that catastrophic

+- (2) Entry of order.
 The Chief Justice may enter an order under this subsection at any time after catastrophic conditions have ceased to exist.
 The order shall be in writing and shall become effective for each affected county upon being filed in the office of the clerk of superior court of that county. - (c) In Chambers Jurisdiction Not Affected.
 Nothing in this section prohibits a judge or other judicial officer from exercising, during adverse weather or other emergency situations, any in chambers or ex parte jurisdiction conferred by law upon that judge or judicial officer, as provided by law.
-The effectiveness of any such exercise shall not be affected by a determination by the Chief Justice that catastrophic conditions existed at the time it was exercised."
+The effectiveness of any such exercise shall not be affected by a determination by the Chief Justice that catastrophic conditions existed at the time it was exercised." - Section 2.
+This act becomes effective July 1, 2000.

-Section 2.
-This act is effective when it becomes law and applies to court closings occurring on or after the date of effectiveness.

-In the General Assembly read three times and ratified this the 11th day of July, 2000.

-Marc Basnight President Pro Tempore of the Senate James B. Black Speaker of the House of Representatives James B. Hunt, Jr. Governor Approved m. this day of , 2000